How to use custom time frame charts on the MT4 platform

-Using a custom time frame chart on MT4
+Using a custom time frame charts on MT4

 Although you can build custom time frame charts, there is a process that needs to be followed.
 Unlike the existing time frames such as 1-hour or 4-hour chart time frames, which can be changed just by the click of the button, the workaround for a custom time frame chart is different.

 To begin with, first, identify what chart time frame you require.
 In this article, we will build a custom time frame chart of 8-hour.